Graham Massey: Early career

-He was a member of experimental jazz rock group Biting Tongues, once signed to Factory Records.
+He was a member of experimental punk jazz rock group Biting Tongues, once signed to Factory Records.
 After recording with the latter he enrolled in a sound engineer course.
 By 1988, he was a founding member of the British band 808 State.
-Originally a hip hop group called Hit Squad Manchester, they shifted to an acid house sound for recording their debut album Newbuild.
+Originally a hip-hop group called Hit Squad Manchester, they shifted to an acid house sound for recording their debut album Newbuild.

 Music

 808 State was named after Massey's favourite drum machine, the Roland TR-808.
 He said he thought Roland drum machines were "severely uncool" when they first appeared.
-Massey had also been a member of the D.I.Y. band Danny and the Dressmakers, a member of the Manchester punk band Aqua in the latest 1970s (not to be confused with the Danish pop band Aqua from the 1990s), and collaborated with violinist Graham Clark.
+Massey had also been a member of the D.I.Y. band Danny and the Dressmakers, a member of the Manchester punk rock band Aqua in the late 1970s (not to be confused with the Danish pop band Aqua from the 1990s), and collaborated with violinist Graham Clark.

 Massey co-wrote and co-produced the tracks "Army of Me" and "The Modern Things" for Björk's album Post.
 Initially recorded in 1992 for her album Debut, they were not released until her second album Post in 1995.
-"Army of Me" was the first single off Post in May 1995, reaching number 10 in the UK Singles Chart.
+"Army of Me" was the first single off Post in May 1995, reaching number 10 in the UK singles chart.

-Recent work

 Massey released the solo album Subtracks under the name Massonix on Skam Records.
 He has side projects with 'Toolshed' and 'Sisters of Transistors', and remixed Brian Dougans's (of The Future Sound of London) track "Stakker Humanoid" for the remix album, "Your Body Sub Atomic".
 He has also remixed FSOL before on "Papua New Guinea".